Finite symmetry groups in physics: Field theories

-Analogously, we must seek a gravitational field in the adjoint representation of $SL(3,\mathbb R)$.
-From the point of view of an individual observer, with $SO(3)$ symmetry, this representation splits up as the sum of a spin $1$ field and a spin $2$ field.
+Analogously, we must seek a gravitational field in the adjoint representation of $SL(3,\RR)$.
+From the point of view of an individual observer, with $SO(3)$ symmetry, this representation splits up as the sum of a spin $1$ field, consisting of the anti-symmetric matrices, and a spin $2$ field, consisting of the symmetric matrices.
 Newton's universal theory of gravitation already includes both: the spin $1$ field is the gravitational field, and the spin $2$ field describes the tidal forces that arise from rotations of matter within a gravitational field (or, equivalently, rotations of the gravitational field around the matter).

 Newton's theory is very good indeed in most circumstances, but has two main drawbacks that have become apparent in the ensuing centuries.
 One is that it does not distinguish between the gravitational force due to a rotating body, and that due to a stationary body.
 The other is that it has a static gravitational field, rather than a dynamic field that propagates at a finite speed (presumably the speed of light).

 The former drawback is (at least partly) addressed by Einstein's theory of general relativity, in the sense that rotations of the observer (or test particle) are taken into account.
 But it is not clear that rotations of the gravitating body are fully accounted for, nor the finite speed of propagation.
-It is therefore not required for a new model to reproduce general relativity exactly, but merely to reproduce general relativity in the limit where the effects of the finite speed of light can be ignored.
+It is therefore not required for a new model to reproduce general relativity exactly, but merely to reproduce general relativity in the limit where the effects of both rotation and the finite speed of light can be ignored.

 There are indeed two circumstances in which such effects might already have been observed in practice.
-One is in the effects on fast-moving satellites as the rotate very fast around the Earth.
-The other is at the edges of galaxies, in which the gravitational attraction of the galactic centre can take hundreds of thousands of years to reach the outer edges.
+One is in the effects on fast-moving satellites as they rotate very fast around the Earth, and is known as the flyby anomaly \cite{flyby}.
+It is claimed by Hafele \cite{Hafele} that this anomaly can be entirely explained by the finite speed of propagation of the gravitational field of a massive rotating object.
+The effect is observed as a consequence of the interplay between the rotation and the speed of propagation, rather than one or other in isolation.